wrentaur/nmatpt.com/about.md

   My name is Nuno Teixeira.
 I am a Software Engineer with over 5 years of professional experience.
 I am currently working as a remote freelancer so feel free to <a href="mailto:{{ site.email-address }}" title="Email">contact me</a> if you are looking for a developer that can get things done.
 </p>
 <p>
-    I am specialized in backend development for web applications.
-My language of choice is Scala, however, based on my CS background, I can adapt to different stacks with ease.
+    I am specialized in backend development for web applications and my language of choice is Scala.
 Here are some of the areas I am more knowledgeable in:
     <ul>
     <li>Scala, Java, Play Framework and Akka</li>
     <li>PostgreSQL, MySQL, Redis</li>